Digital Production, Design and Development - T Level

 Teaching and learning differs for each element, with practical topics incorporating a summative assignment that results in product creation.

 Students are initially supported by demonstrations and walkthroughs and later by a workshop/individual focus intended to foster creativity.

 Modules are delivered by subject specialists with industry experience.

-Facilities and resources are regularly updated to improve your experience in college and to match the needs of the course.
+Facilities and resources are regularly updated to improve your experience in college and online to match the needs of the course.